CyberNilsen/RoachBuddy/README.md

 ## ⚠️ Disclaimer

 RoachBuddy is created for entertainment purposes only.
-It's a harmless desktop companion application and contains no malicious code **currently**.
+It's a harmless desktop companion application and contains no malicious code.

 ## 📜 License